Eger: Reign of Saint Stephen

-Today's Eger was formed in the 10th century by St. Stephen (997–1038), the first Christian king of Hungary, who founded an episcopal see in Eger.
+Today's Eger may have been formed in the 10th century by St. Stephen (997–1038), the first Christian king of Hungary, who founded an episcopal see in Eger.
 The first cathedral of Eger was built on Castle Hill, within the present site of Eger Castle.
 Eger grew around this cathedral, and remains an important religious centre in Hungary.

 This settlement took up an important place among the Hungarian towns even in the early Middle Ages.
 The natural fundamentals of the surroundings (meeting of plains and hills) made it possible to establish economic and cultural relations between the different parts of the country.

 During the 11th and 12th centuries, Walloon settlers came from the areas beyond the Rhine.
 They settled with the kings' permission, bringing western culture to this region and acclimating the viticulture.
 The development of the town accelerated with their presence.

 Mongol invasion

 This development was blocked for a short time by the Mongol invasion in 1241, when the town was ransacked and burned down during the episcopacy of Cletus Bél.

 After the withdrawal of the Mongols, Eger began to flourish all over again.
 Lampert, the bishop of Eger, received a permit from Béla IV for building a stone fortress.
-So the nearly destroyed town revived and reached the peak of its medieval development in the l4th and 15th centuries.
+So the nearly destroyed town revived and reached the peak of its medieval development in the 14th and 15th centuries.
 During this period the forests which spread to the limits of the town were cleared for the most part, and vines were planted in their place.
 More and more town-houses were built in the settlement.
 Roads were constructed among which the ones in the inner town were narrow and twisting but those leading to the northern mining towns were wider.
 The various surrounding settlements such as Almagyar and Czigléd were built up along with Eger.